 What If It's Inconclusive or Indeterminate?

 If a nodule is inconclusive, in the past, physicians have recommended surgery to remove all or part of the thyroid.
 Only 20 to 30% of inconclusive or indeterminate nodules are cancerous, however.
 This results in many unnecessary surgeries, along with lifelong hypothyroidism for many of those patients post-surgery.
-A new test released in 2011, the Afirma Thyroid FNA Analysis process, developed by Veracyte, prevents inconclusive/indeterminate results for nodules, thereby offering more definitive FNA results, and preventing the need for surgery in the estimated 70 to 80% of patients who have inconclusive/indeterminate nodules, but no cancer.
+A test released in 2011, the Afirma Thyroid FNA Analysis process, developed by Veracyte, prevents inconclusive/indeterminate results for nodules, thereby offering more definitive FNA results, and preventing the need for surgery in the estimated 70 to 80% of patients who have inconclusive/indeterminate nodules, but no cancer.

 Can You Have a False Diagnosis?